beetbox/beets/docs/dev/plugins.rst

 Once you have your ``BeetsPlugin`` subclass, there's a variety of things your plugin can do.
 (Read on!)

-To use your new plugin, make sure your ``beetsplug`` directory is in the Python path (using ``PYTHONPATH`` or by installing in a `virtualenv`_, for example).
+To use your new plugin, make sure the directory that contains your ``beetsplug`` directory is in the Python path (using ``PYTHONPATH`` or by installing in a `virtualenv`_, for example).
 Then, as described above, edit your ``config.yaml`` to include ``plugins: myawesomeplugin`` (substituting the name of the Python module